Nhemapriya/Fetal_Brain_Anomaly/README.md

 ## classifying fetal brain abnormalities - as normal and congentinal

-### Detecting and classifying a variety of abnormalities from MRI images with a wide range of fetal gestational age (GA) from magnetic resonance imaging (MRI)
+#### Detecting and classifying a variety of abnormalities from MRI images with a wide range of fetal gestational age (GA) from magnetic resonance imaging (MRI) synthetic data